bagisto/bagisto/UPGRADE.md

 <a name="renamed-shop-controller-method-names"></a>
 #### Renamed Shop Controller Method Names

-Controller action names has renamed for the following routes to match consistency in `packages/Webkul/Shop/src/Routes/customer-routes.php` route file (Reference #9586)
+1. The controller action names for the following routes have been renamed to ensure consistency with the `packages/Webkul/Shop/src/Routes/customer-routes.php` route file (Reference #9586).

 ```diff
 - Route::get('', 'show')->name('shop.customer.session.index');